 Serves: 4 to 6

-- 1 cup raw quinoa, rinsed in a fine sieve
+- 1 cup raw quinoa, any color, or a combination, rinsed in a fine sieve

 - 1 vegetable bouillon cube